Understanding Earned Value Management

 While planned value, actual costs, and earned value are the fundamental measurements in EVM, variance analysis and the following performance indexes help give project managers a better idea of how they are performing compared to their project baselines.

-There are two types of variances that are commonly measured in EVM:
+There are two types of variances that we can measure in EVM:

 • Schedule Variance (SV)

 Schedule variance quantifies the divergence of the current project progress and the planned schedule.
-A negative SV signifies the project is behind schedule, a positive SV signifies a project is ahead of schedule and zero means the project is right on schedule.
+A negative SV signifies the project is behind schedule, while a positive SV signifies a project is ahead of schedule.
+If your SV equals zero, then your project is right on schedule.

 The schedule variance formula is: